 There are plenty of towns on the west coast.
 After our short time on Highway 101 Washington State, our first stop in Oregon was Portland.
-This cool city with eco vibes, lots of parkland and many cycling routes took us by surprise.
+This cool city with eco vibes, lots of parklands and many cycling routes took us by surprise.
 It houses, hands down, the best museum we have ever been to with little ones.

 Our daughter loved Portland’s Children’s Museum, it’s definitely worth a visit.
 It teaches kids about every day roles in society in such a clever and playful way.
 Other highlights include renting a Surrey to ride around the waterfront, taking an aerial tram and visiting nearby waterfalls.